-Malva, commonly known as Mallow, is a genus of about 30 species of annuals, biennials and perennials in the family Malvaceae, native to Europe, northern Africa and temperate Asia.
+Malva, commonly known as Mallow, is a genus of about 30 species of herbaceous plants in the family Malvaceae, native to Europe, northern Africa and temperate Asia.

 The genus name is derived from the Greek word “malakos”, which means “soft” or “mellow”, in reference to the special qualities of the plant in softening and healing.